dipanshuhappy/programming-beginner/version2/1-1_inputNoutput.md

 Input:

-> hello
+> 2

 Output:

-> olleh
+> 10

 # Question 8:

-Write a Python program that prompts the user to enter a word, and then prints the word with each letter reversed.
+Write a Python program that prompts the user to enter a list of integers separated by commas , and then prints sorted list.

 ## Solution